 A common fallacy is that mentor brands need to be in your category.
 We’d encourage you to seek brands outside your market.
 There are universal truths across all brands that may be applied.
 For example, many brands reach a point in their lifecycle where they realize diminishing returns.
 It’s a frightening place and instinct may lead you to pull the plug and develop a new offering.
 First, look for a brand who faced and overcame a similar challenge.
 One brand SFW admires for changing the conversation is Old Spice.

-The lesson: the problem with dated brands and product lines may not be the product itself.
+The problem with dated brands and product lines may not be the product itself.
 It can simply be the way it’s marketed.
-Consumer insights can motivate a successful rebranding and repositioning.
+Consumer insights can motivate successful rebranding and repositioning.

 Whether facing a product line review for a new brand, a category leader or a worn-out brand, all brands should look to brands who faced analogous situations.
 Learn from those who did it right and apply those learnings with your marketing partners to optimize your success and save yourself the mistake of pulling a product that still has a lot of life left in it off the shelf.